Freija/freija.github.io/index.md

 Welcome.
 I am an experimental physicist interested in experimental design, data, science and other things.
 My current goal is to explore fun hardware projects and data science, in particular machine learning.

 # Current projects
-{% for project in site.projects reversed%}
+{% for project in site.projects reversed limit:2%}

 <h2><a href='{{ project.url }}'>{{ project.title }}</a></h2>
 <ul class="tags">